taosdata/TDengine/docs/en/09-tools/07-powerbi.md

 ## Install ODBC Connector

-1. Only supports operation system.
+1. Only supports Windows.
 And you need to install [VC Runtime Library](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) first.
 If already installed, please ignore this step.
 2. Install the TDengine client for Windows.
 The client package includes the TDengine ODBC driver and other necessary libraries for connecting via ODBC.

 :::note IMPORTANT